turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 ## Set Up

-To begin, choose one partner to do the following:
+To begin, choose **ONE** partner to do the following:

 1. Fork the repository found here: [https://github.com/turingschool-examples/hang-in-there-boilerplate/](https://github.com/turingschool-examples/hang-in-there-boilerplate/).
 2. Clone down your new, forked repo.
 While cloning, name it what you want your project to be named, should not include "boilerplate". `git clone <url> <newNameYouWantItToHave>`
 3. `cd` into the repository
 4. Open it in your text editor
+5. View the project in the browser by running `open index.html` in your terminal
-5. Add all project partners and your assigned instructor as collaborators on the repository
+6. Add all project partners and your assigned instructor as collaborators on the repository

 Then, as a team: